Where to Include Media

-- Linking displays a link on the student's page which he or she clicks to open
+- Linking displays a link on the student's page which they click to open

 the media in a new browser window or tab.

-On some platforms, students might find it difficult or annoying to switch between the media and an assignment if the student needs to answer questions based on the media.
+On some platforms, students might find it difficult or annoying to switch between the media and an assignment if they need to answer questions based on the media.